TestingProduct

 "We do not have time for this."

 Writing a YAML test for a critical workflow takes fifteen to thirty minutes.
 Running it takes seconds.
 The time saved by catching bugs before they reach production far exceeds the investment.
+For teams evaluating their options, our comparison of Playwright alternatives and no-code testing tools provides a broader view of the landscape.
+See also the best no-code E2E testing tools in 2026 for a ranked comparison across platforms.

 Key Takeaways